 To tell stories to other people, you first have to tell the story to yourself.

-That’s the first layer of storytelling: knowing what you want to say.
+That’s the first layer of the Three-Layer Storytelling concept: knowing what you want to say.

 Everybody appreciates this layer, because everybody has something to say, just as everybody is armed with the business end of a digestive tract.

 But stories have listeners, and different types of listeners respond to different types of stories.